joonan-lab/cwas/docs/required/installation.rst

 To start CWAS-Plus, type the command below.
 This will create a workspace (``.cwas``) for CWAS-Plus in home directory.
 You can specify the directory that will be used as a working directory.
 As a default, ``$HOME/.cwas`` will be set.
 If you have a pre-installed VEP, this process will find it automatically and type it to the configuration file.

-- -w : Path to the CWAS working directory.
+- -w: Path to the CWAS working directory.
 All default CWAS processes will save their output here if no specific output directory is given.
 By default, the directory is set to ``$HOME/.cwas``.

 .. code-block:: solidity